labbsr0x/go-horse/README.md

 ##### 3.3.
 Rewriting URLs sent to the daemon

-There's a special variable stored in the request scope that should be changed if you need to rewrite the URL used to daemon's requests : `targetEndpoint`.
-The way to alter it value is to call the setVar function in the ctx object, argument of the filter function : `ctx.setVar('targetEndpoint', '/v1.39/newEndpoint')`.
+There's a special variable stored in the request scope that should be changed if you need to rewrite the URL used to daemon's requests : `path`.
+The way to alter it value is to call the setVar function in the ctx object, argument of the filter function : `ctx.values.set('path', '/v1.39/newEndpoint')`.
 This was useful when we needed to pass a token in the DOCKER_HOST environment variable to identify the user.
-Ther token was extracted, verified against other system and the original URL was restored (if user was authorized), because the daemon doesn't like tokens.
+The token was extracted, verified against other system and the original URL was restored (if user was authorized), because the daemon doesn't like tokens.

 <a name="js_env_vars"/>

 ##### 3.4.
 Environment variables in JS filters

 All env vars are available in javascript filters scope.
-You can list them by calling `ctx.listVars` method.
+You can list them by calling `ctx.values.list()` method.
 They are have an 'ENV_' prefix.

 ##### 3.5.
 Passing a token in DOCKER_HOST url